 Question 5: How will your subsidiary body address the 2022 theme of ECOSOC and the HLPF?

+TDG answer: The TDG Sub-Committee agreed to insert a new item on its agenda to discuss actions on how to build back better from the COVID-19 disease together contributions to SDGs 14 (life below water) and 15 (life on land).

 Question 6: What do you expect will be the key policy areas addressed by your subsidiary bodies in contributing to the 2022 thematic review of the HLPF?

 Question 7: Is there scope to work jointly with other subsidiary bodies and/or UN agencies and partners to consider policy issues that are of mutual interest or that are cross-cutting?

+TDG answer: The Sub-Committee works already on the transport of dangerous goods related to COVID-19 (see question 3 above and paras.
+18-19 in annex I) and together with UNECE on technical regulations for the construction of electric and fuel cell vehicles

 Question 8: If there is a cross-cutting panel on data in the Coordination Segment, would your subsidiary body be willing to contribute and make a short dynamic, visual presentation about it?
 If so, please provide a short explanation of the project/ discussion/ recommendation/ joint initiative and support documentation.